Brian Moynihan: Criticism

-The bank's 2012 shareholder meeting in Charlotte, North Carolina convened "as protests swirled inside and outside", according to the San Francisco Chronicle.
-There were complaints from shareholders regarding the bank's mortgage servicing operations, decreased share prices, and other issues.
+Bank of America's 2012 shareholder meeting in Charlotte, North Carolina convened "as protests swirled inside and outside," according to the San Francisco Chronicle.
+There were complaints from shareholders regarding the bank's mortgage servicing operations, decreased share prices and other issues.
 Protesters converged outside the building, which they were barred from entering by police and metal barricades.
-In response to the criticisms of the bank's mortgage servicing operations, Moynihan tried to reassure the audience, saying "you can call us and we will figure it out".
+In response to the criticisms of the bank's mortgage servicing operations, Moynihan tried to reassure the audience, saying "you can call us and we will figure it out."

-In 2012, Moynihan, alongside several other CEO's, faced heavy criticism from Bernie Sanders in a report titled "Top Corporate Tax Dodgers".
-According to the report, Moynihan's Bank of America paid no federal income tax in 2010 and received a $1.9 billion tax refund despite making $4.4 billion in profits.
+In 2012, Moynihan (along with other CEOs) was criticized by Sen. Bernie Sanders (I-VT) in a report titled "Top Corporate Tax Dodgers."
+According to the report, Moynihan's Bank of America paid no federal income tax in 2010 and received a $1.9 billion tax refund, despite making $4.4 billion in profits.
 The report also includes criticisms of Bank of America's use of tax havens.

+In January 2025, Moynihan was rebuked by President Donald Trump for not taking "conservative business," with Moynihan responding that Bank of America provides banking services to "everybody."
+He subsequently came out against the "over-regulation" of banks in February 2025, saying there is "a lot of burden upon the banking system to both report suspicious activity and do a lot of analysis."

+Accolades

+In 2020, Moynihan received Chief Executive's "CEO Of The Year" award, which is given to "extraordinary American business leaders" and peer-selected.
+In 2023, he was honored as a “Distinguished Bostonian” by the Greater Boston Chamber of Commerce, and one of the 150 most influential Bostonians by Boston Magazine.

+Personal life

+Moynihan lives in Wellesley, Massachusetts with his wife, Susan, and three children.
+He frequently commutes between Boston and Bank of America's headquarters in Charlotte, North Carolina, using the company's private jets.
+This practice has come under scrutiny from some shareholders, with Moynihan defending his presence in "multiple locations."